Adding Foil Finishing in Boxshot

 Make it gold

 The next step is to add some color.
-Scroll the materials panel down to the “Reflection tint” parameter and change it to a “gold” color (something like RGB 212, 175, 55):
+There is a color tint box in the “Reflectance” slot, click it to open the color selector and change the tint color to “gold” (something like RGB 212, 175, 55):

 Adding relief